umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 #### Handling Dependencies

-Just as Umbraco entities often have dependencies on one another, it may also be the case for any custom data you are looking to deploy.
+In the same way that Umbraco entities often have dependencies on one another, this may also be the case for any custom data you are looking to deploy.
 If so, you can add the necessary logic to your service connector to ensure dependencies are added, which will ensure Umbraco Deploy also ensures the appropriate dependencies are in place before initiating a transfer.

 If the dependent entity is also deployable, it will be included in the transfer.
 Or if not, the deployment will be blocked and the reason presented to the user.